truevis/truevis-colors/README.md

 - iro.js color picker (because reinventing the wheel is overrated)
 - Pure JavaScript (no frameworks, we're old school like that)
 - Client-side everything (because servers are expensive)
+- Vibe-coded initially with Gemini 2.5 Flash

 ## Data Source

-Based on the "Daftar Istilah Warna" (1984) because apparently 40-year-old multilingual color lists are still relevant.
+Based on the "Daftar Istilah Warna" (1984) https://repositori.kemendikdasmen.go.id/1698/1/Daftar%20Istillah%20Warna%20%28%201984%20%29.pdf because apparently 40-year-old multilingual color lists are still relevant.

 Sponsored by truevis.com, presumably because they have nothing better to do.